 2016-2017 - £281,000

-Please click on the links below to view both Pupil Premium action plan and Sports Premium to see how we are using the money this year to support pupils’ progress.
+Please click on the links below to view our Pupil Premium action plan and to see how we are using the money this year to support pupils’ progress.